Honors Program Guide

 - Complete the online Honors Program Application.
 The Director of Honors will record their approval of your application with the department.

 - Ask an English professor to be your honors thesis advisor and obtain email confirmation that they have agreed.
-Send your thesis advisor’s confirmation email (or have them email directly) to the Director of Honors and the Undergraduate Program Coordinator (Aurora Ricardo, firstname.lastname@example.org).
+Send your thesis advisor’s confirmation as an attachment (or have them email directly) to the Director of Honors and the Undergraduate Program Coordinator (Aurora Ricardo, firstname.lastname@example.org).

 Requirements and Courses